yyuan-luo/Contrastive-self-supervised-learning-try-out/README.md

 # Contrastive-self-supervised-learning-try-out
-A try-out on Contrastive self-supervised learning with CRUW dataset.
+A try-out on Contrastive self-supervised learning with CIFAR-10 dataset.